The Rockport Lime Kilns

 Bottom Inset: After processing, the lime was put into watertight casks for shipping to Boston and New York markets.
 Any water coming into contact with the lime could cause a fire aboard ship.

 Location.
 44° 11.193′ N, 69° 4.443′ W. Marker is in Rockport, Maine, in Knox County.
 Marker can be reached from Pascal Avenue.
+MArker is in Rockport Marine Park.
 Touch for map.
-MArker is in Rockport Marine Park.
 Marker is at or near this postal address: 111 Pascal Avenue, Rockport ME 04856, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on October 9, 2018.
-This page originally submitted on October 7, 2018, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 29 times since then and 3 times this year.
+It was originally submitted on October 7, 2018, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 120 times since then and 57 times this year.
 Photos: 1, 2, 3. submitted on October 7, 2018, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.